-I am Jorge D. Ramos-Mercado.
-I am a PhD candidate in Economics from the University of Minnesota and incoming faculty at the EGADE Business School (Tecnológico de Monterrey).
-My research focuses on dynamic information economics.
-Research work studies questions like: what is the relation between pricing power and learning in contracting settings with interdependence?; how should one organize a wartime, peace negotiation?; how should a seller sequentially acquire information about the good he wishes to eventually send to auction?; who quelled the Scientific Revolution?; among others.
+I am Jorge D. Ramos-Mercado, an Assistant Professor of finance and economics at the EGADE Business School (Tecnológico de Monterrey).
+My research focuses on dynamic information economics and study questions like: what is the relation between pricing power and learning in contracting settings with interdependence?; how should one organize a wartime, peace negotiation?; How to optimally conduct experiments?
+What role does the nature of criminal evidence plays in false convictions?; among others.

-Prior to the University of Minnesota, I was a research associate in the Center for Retirement Research at Boston College from 2014 to 2017.
+I completed my PhD in Economics at the University of Minnesota, Department of Economics in 2023.
+Prior to my PhD studies, I was a research associate in the Center for Retirement Research at Boston College from 2014 to 2017.
 My work there focused on career transitions of older workers as well as issues pertaining to mortality and morbidity differences across genders, race, education, and socio-economic status.
 Once in Minnesota, I was first a research assistant in the Opportunity and Inclusive Growth Center in the Federal Reserve Bank of Minneapolis between 2019-2021.
 I worked with multiple researchers who worked in projects ranging from Industrial Organization and the welfare implication of government programs.
 Lastly, I worked as an instructor teaching advanced, undergraduate students Industrial Organization.

 I am an economist working in the intersection between applied microeconomics and economic theory.
 In particular, my research studies the role of dynamic learning in real-world microeconomic applications on note.
 My PhD has primarily focused on two projects discussed below.